-- "Fungi" means any type or form of fungus, including mold or mildew, and any mycotoxins, spores, scents or by-products produced or released by fungi. - b.
-Under Section II, this does not include any functional are, are on, or as contained in, a good or product intended for consumptor
+- a.
+"Fungi" means any type or form of fungus, including mold or mildew, and any mycotoxins, spores, scents or by-products produced or released by fungi. - b.
+Under Section II this does not include any fundather are, are on, or an optained in, a or product intended for cons